bab3l/go-netbox/docs/Cluster.md

 ### NewCluster

-`func NewCluster(id int32, url string, display string, name string, type_ BriefClusterType, created NullableTime, lastUpdated NullableTime, ) *Cluster`
+`func NewCluster(id int32, url string, display string, name string, type_ BriefClusterType, ) *Cluster`

 NewCluster instantiates a new Cluster object
 This constructor will assign default values to properties that have it defined,